Home

 For example, wind farms are controversial and often subject to the NIMB (not-in-my-backyard) syndrome.

+Sun, wind, tides, hydro, geothermal, alternative fuels – all good sources of alternative energy.
+But energy conservation has to be a cornerstone of any comprehensive energy plan.
 On the Home Energy Saving Tips page, I tell you about a lecture I heard years ago.
 The speaker told how many power plants could be moth-balled if we followed some simple energy conservation programs.
 It made a big impression on me.
-That’s why I like to think of energy conservation as another form of alternative energy production.

 Energy Conservation Is Something We Can Do Now